Baseng0815/Webpage/markdown/2022_japan_blog.md

 into this document, meaning a time-based index becomes necessary.
 Please enjoy easiness of navigation made possible through the power of hypertext.

-- 2022-07-04: Visa application submitted to Japanese embassy in Frankfurt
+- 2022-07-04: Visa application submitted to Japanese consulate in Frankfurt
 - 2022-06-13: Contact with exam office, filling out learning agreement
 - [2022-05-30](./2022_japan_blog.html#flight-booking): Flight booked
 - 2022-05-18: Accepted by NUFS, received acceptance letter